woz-u/DS-Student-Resources/DS107-Big-Data/To_LMS/learning-modules/DS Big Data Analytics - AWS/L0-Syllabus.md

-# DSO107 Introduction to Big Data
+# DS Big Data Analytics - AWS

-**Course Description:** The Introduction to Big Data course introduces students to Big Data on a conceptual level and gives students exposure and practice with several skills and tools currently in use.
-These skills will be taught at a manageable level, and then broadening methods will be used to help students grasp the meaning and popularity of analyzing substantial amounts of data.
-Students will learn the foundational concepts of Big Data and will know how to move from Big Data basics to more business-specific needs and requirements.
+**Course Description:** The Big Data Analytics - AWS course introduces students to Big Data at a hands-on level and gives students exposure and practice with several skills and tools currently in use on Amazon Web Services (AWS).
+These skills start with learning cloud foundations, and then broadening methods will be used to help students analyze substantial amounts of data utilizing AWS.
+The course helps learners develop skills with AWS services that are critical for conducting analysis of big data problems.
+The course consists of a series of labs that supports data engineering, data analysis, or data science.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>